-The purpose of this course is to provide students with an overview of the field of career counseling including current theories, decision-making models, and historical developments.
-Course materials will incorporate information about career information systems including technology-based career development applications and strategies, computer-assisted career guidance and relevant websites.
-The course will include information about career and educational planning, placement, and follow up evaluation.
-Students will become familiar with career assessment instruments, evaluation techniques and other resources which incorporate an awareness of the needs of specific populations.
-Students will also learn about the interrelationships among and between work, family, life roles and the influence of diversity and gender in career development.
-Throughout the course there will be a consideration of ethical and legal issues associated with all aspects of career development recognizing career issues of minorities and women.
-Prerequisites: CMGR 500 and 505.
+This course aims to provide students with an overview of the field of career counseling, including current theories, decision-making models, and historical developments.
+Course materials will incorporate information about career information systems, including technology-based career development applications and strategies, computerassisted career guidance, and relevant websites.
+The course will include information about career and educational planning, placement, and follow-up evaluation.
+Students will become familiar with career assessment instruments, evaluation techniques, and other resources which incorporate an awareness of the needs of specific populations.
+Students will also learn about the interrelationships among and between work, family, life roles, and the influence of diversity and gender in career development.
+Throughout the course, there will be a consideration of ethical and legal issues associated with all aspects of career development recognizing career issues of minorities and women.
+Prerequisite: CMGR 500.